patternfly/patternfly/src/patternfly/layouts/Flex/docs/flex-intro.md

 <br>
 ### `.pf-l-flex` is different than a utility class in that:
 - It contains multiple css declarations and does not use the !important tag.
-- Does not require wrapping elements in columns or rows.
+- It does not require wrapping elements in columns or rows.
-- Break dependency upon adding utility classes to each child.
+- It breaks the dependency upon adding utility classes to each child.
 - It can be applied to container elements or components.

 <br>